Chris Clark (writer)

 Chris Clark (born 1945/6) is a British amateur crime writer who writes chiefly about serial killers and their supposed links to unsolved crimes.
 He is a retired police intelligence officer who worked in the King's Lynn area for Norfolk Police, although his career was somewhat unsuccessful and he had three applications to join the new National Criminal Intelligence Service rejected in 1993, with the commanding officers unimpressed by his record and applications.
-In 2022, his book Yorkshire Ripper: The Secret Murders, which was jointly written with journalist Tim Tate and alleged links between Peter Sutcliffe and unsolved murders, was made into an ITV prime-time documentary series of the same name.
+In 2022, his book Yorkshire Ripper: The Secret Murders, which was jointly written with investigative journalist Tim Tate and alleged links between Peter Sutcliffe and unsolved murders, was made into an ITV prime-time documentary series of the same name.

 As well as Sutcliffe, Clark has also written about Angus Sinclair, Christopher Halliwell and Robert Black, styling himself as the Armchair Detective.
 Although his work has led to police re-investigations of some cases and has featured heavily in the press, none of his theories have been proven correct.
 Many of his theories, meanwhile, have been discredited or definitively disproven.

 Background

 Clark was born in 1945/6 and was schooled across England and Singapore.
-He originally worked as a gardener in Norfolk, tending gardens on behalf of The Queen, but grew dissatisfied with this work and changed carer to working for Norfolk Constabulary.
+He originally worked as a gardener in Norfolk, tending gardens on behalf of The Queen, but grew dissatisfied with this work and changed career to working for Norfolk Constabulary.
 He worked as an intelligence officer for Norfolk Police between 1987 and 1994, examining the patterns of criminality in the small area surrounding King's Lynn while trying to learn and apply the new science of crime pattern analysis.
 His career was, however, not particularly successful, and in 1993 he had three applications to join the newly formed National Criminal Intelligence Service in London rejected, with the commanding officers unimpressed with his record and applications.
 Consequently, Clark's wife left him and he gave up his role in the police, retiring in 1994.
 In 2002 he met his second wife who subsequently told him that she had survived an attempted abduction in a small village in Cambridgeshire in 1971.
 With this reigniting his interest in what he saw as the unfinished business of intelligence work, he decided that this attack must have been the work of the infamous serial killer Robert Black.
 Clark states that learning about this event led to his writing about unsolved crimes, styling himself as the "Armchair Detective".
 He has said that the cliché of retired police officers investigating cases such as "the original Jack the Ripper crimes and the conspiracies surrounding 9/11" is something he is happy to adopt.